GilgameshxZero/tab-space/readme.md

 Endpoint|Usage
 -|-
 `/`|Homepage
-`/info`|Testing endpoint.
-Should return some basic information about the HTTP multiplexer.
 `/new`|Launches tab on the backend.
 Returns tab ID.
 `/tab/.+`|Proxy for `tab.html`, with some tab ID enforced.
 `/stream/.+`|MJPEG stream for some tab ID.